zyllio/zyllio-plugin-ionic-slider/README.md

 # Zyllio Plugin Ionic Slider

-This project is a Zyllio plugin that embeds an Ionic component [Ionic Slider](https://ionicframework.com/docs/api/range)
+This Zyllio plugin is a Component that embeds an Ionic component [Ionic Slider](https://ionicframework.com/docs/api/range)

+The property `value` is updated by the Slider component

 # Demonstration